echoreader/wealthhustle.blog/src/content/posts/how-to-plan-a-retirement-party.md

 **Retiree tribute** I swear by: A 3-minute video montage (iMovie, free).
 Ask 5 people for 15-second clips: “One memory with Tom.”
 Stitch, add music, cue tears.

+> Planning on a budget?
+Check out [How to Save Money Fast on a Low Income](https://wealthhustle.blog/how-to-save-money-fast-on-a-low-income/) for smart ways to stretch your event budget.

 ### Gift Ideas That Don’t Collect Dust

 - **Group gift**: Engraved watch, e-bike, or travel voucher